derfloh205/CraftSim/Util/API_README.md

 Calculates the average profit based on professionGearSet, reagentData, resultData and professionStats.

 It has two return values.
-The first is the average profit and the second is a table containing the 'Proc to Profit' probability distribution of the recipe.
+The first is the average profit in copper and the second is a table containing the 'Proc to Profit' probability distribution of the recipe.

 ### recipeData:OptimizeQuality(optimizeInspiration?: boolean)